n3fit runcard detailed guide

 It is possible to run fits in parallel with n3fit by setting the parallel_models flag in the runcard to true when running a range of replicas.
 Running in parallel can be quite hard on memory and it is only advantageous when fitting on a GPU, where one can find a speed up equal to the number of models run in parallel (each model being a different replica).

-In other words, in order to run several replicas in parallel in a machine (be it a big CPU or, most likely, a GPU) it is necessary to modify the n3fit runcard by adding the following two top-level options:
+In other words, in order to run several replicas in parallel in a machine (be it a big CPU or, most likely, a GPU) it is necessary to modify the n3fit runcard by adding the following top-level option:

 parallel_models: true